II. Physiology: Bone Development from Cartilage

 2. Epiphysis (rounded bone end)

-3. Epiphyseal Plate or Growth Plate
+3. Epiphyseal Plate or Growth Plate (Hyaline Cartilage)

-1. Resting Zone of hyaline cartilage
+1. Resting Zone (or Reserve Zone)

-2. Proliferating Zone of hyaline cartilage
+2. Proliferating Zone (or proliferative zone)

-3. Hypertrophic Zone of hyaline cartilage
+3. Hypertrophic Zone

 4. Metaphysis